decenomy/FLS/doc/developer-notes.md

 Coding Style (Doxygen-compatible comments)
 ------------------------------------------

-SSS Core uses [Doxygen](http://www.doxygen.nl/) to generate its official documentation.
+Flits-Core uses [Doxygen](http://www.doxygen.nl/) to generate its official documentation.

 Use Doxygen-compatible comment blocks for functions, methods, and fields.